pgRouting/pgrouting/src/max_flow/doc/pgr_maxFlow.rst

 One to Many
 .....................................................................

-Ccalculates the maximum flow from one source vertex to many sink vertices in a directed graph.
+Calculates the maximum flow from the `source` to all of the `targets`.

 .. code-block:: none